DevWithJas/Project-Fuel-Cell-Performance-Prediction-and-Optimization-/README.md

-Certainly, here are more detailed descriptions for each point:

 1. **Project Overview:**
    Simulated fuel cell behavior and optimized design for electric vehicle (EV) integration.
 Utilized a synthetic dataset and machine learning to predict power output.
 Explored relationships between various parameters and performance metrics.